Request Quote

 Every year, Kenvox attends and exhibits at many international trade shows in the USA, Canada, Germany, Hong Kong, China, etc. This gives existing/future clients the opportunity to meet with Kenvox face-to-face, expanding business relationships by showcasing our capabilities, strengths, and specific case studies.
 A strong global presence is one of the many advantages of choosing Kenvox!

-Silicone Surface Finish: Choosing the Right Surface Finish for Your Molded Products
+Choosing the Right Surface Finish for Your Silicone Molded Products

 A frequently overlooked factor by businesses looking for the right silicone molding process for their products is the surface finish on the molds themselves.
 They’re not just a cosmetic choice for the molds; they directly impact the performance, feel, and functionality of silicone products.